 Goa will always hold a special place in my heart.
 The vibes, the people, the energy, the beauty, the food, and even the roads – there is magic in everything here.
 Goa is not a city but it’s a state (province) and it’s massive!
 No matter how many times I visit, I always end up discovering a new spot here.
 Yes, I love Goa.

 As Goa Gil once said “Goa is not a place, Goa is a state of mind.”
 I’m in Goa state of mind right now, hence I have decided to write this guide.
 To make things easy for you, this guide is ONLY about North Goa, i.e., the top half of Goa.
 You can find information about North Goa’s beaches, including some hidden spots that only a few people will want to tell you about.
 North Goa beaches vs South Goa beaches – wondering which one is really better?
-Keep an eye on my website for a detailed guide about South Goa too!
+Keep an eye on my website for a detailed guide about beaches in South Goa too!

 The beaches of Candolim, Calangute and Baga are the most popular beaches in North Goa but I discourage my readers to visit them.
 Why?
 Because they are crowded and dirty.
 Moreover, they have an un-Goa-like vibe.
 (Yup, I’m a Goa snob).
 Apart from these beaches, there are many other amazing beaches that you can visit which aren’t so crowded.
 Even if you have visited once, this guide will still come in handy for your next Goa trip because North Goa is very big.

-Oh and if you’re wondering how I know Goa so well, it’s because I have visited it close to 20 times and San & I am now living here.
+Oh and if you’re wondering how I know Goa so well, it’s because I have visited it close to 20 times and San & I am lived here too for a while.
 We love this place so much that we decided to move here for a few months.
 Moreover, we also collaborated with the Goa Tourism board and visited Goa Tribal festival in early 2017.